astrapi69/junit-jupiter-extensions/README.md

 </div>

-Provides extension and other classes for use with junit-jupiter(junit5).
+Provides extension and exception hanlder classes for use with junit-jupiter-api (junit5).

 For more information about the extension model from junit5 see the [documentation of the extension model from junit-jupiter](https://junit.org/junit5/docs/current/user-guide/#extensions)